MichaelHagan/restaurant/README.md

-# iPayroll
+# Order Me

-A Payroll Management System.
+A Food Ordering System.

 ## Table of contents